Lost In Pages: Book Reflections, April 2024 – The Heroine’s Journey

 A female hand holding a book titled "Love, Theoretically" by the author Ali Hazelwood.

-After The Love Hypothesis and Love On the Brain we got another rom-com masterpiece by the one and only – and my new favorite author (hands down!) – Ali Hazelwood.
+After The Love Hypothesis and Love On the Brain we got another rom-com masterpiece by the one and only – and one of new favorite authors – Ali Hazelwood.

 In comparison to her other novels, ‘Love, Theoretically’ contains a significantly larger amount of scientific vocabulary.